-Take a hike to explore Florida's natural wonders!
-Trails and nature walks provide access to caverns, wetlands, hardwood forests, undeveloped beachfront, whitewater rapids, and more.
-These diverse environments are just a few of Florida's more than eighty distinct ecosystems.
+Take a hike to discover Florida's natural wonders!
+Trails and nature walks can give you a chance to explore caverns, wetlands, hardwood forests, undeveloped beachfronts, whitewater rapids, and more.

-Florida's trails vary widely across the state and within each park.
-Many parks include several types of trails, ranging from grassy paths to wooden boardwalks to paved walkways.
-Before you set out on your hike, make sure that you have appropriate gear for the terrain.
+Florida's trails vary widely across the state and within each park—ranging from grassy paths to wooden boardwalks to paved walkways.
+Before you go hiking, make sure that you have appropriate gear for the terrain.

 As you hike, you may see some of the animals, plants, and insects chosen to be Florida's state symbols.
-Some of these creatures--such as poison ivy and alligators--should be avoided, but others--such as mockingbirds, zebra butterflies, and coreopsis flowers--provide lovely sights and sounds along the trail.
+While some of these creatures, such as poison ivy and alligators, should be avoided, others, such as mockingbirds, zebra butterflies, and coreopsis flowers, provide lovely sights and sounds along the trail.

 Many of Florida's animals and plants are protected under state laws.
 Do not interact with wildlife, and do not pick or disturb plants.
-These laws are for your safety and the safety of Florida's plants and wildlife, and they help protect the environment for future generations.
+These laws are for your safety, and they help protect Florida's plants and wildlife for future generations.

 What To Look For